TEIC/Jenkins/README.md

 ### Use with Stylesheets

-Navigate to the Stylesheets repo (you cloned from Github) and enter
+Navigate to the Stylesheets repo (you cloned from GitHub) and enter

 ```
 docker run --rm -v `pwd`:/stylesheet -w /stylesheet -it --entrypoint "make" teic/jenkins:dev test